UPDATED: 9:30 a.m. ET, Sept. 22, 2020 —

 Conservatives were mocking Lemon on Tuesday for what they described as his inability to understand the Constitution and the Electoral College body of state electors.
 But the CNN pundit is not alone in his belief that the Electoral College needs to be reckoned with — especially in the cultural and racial contexts in which Lemon stated his argument.

-Black voters have plenty to gain from replacing the electoral college—a system built originally to protect the interest of white, male slave owners—with selecting presidents through a popular vote.
+To put it simply, Black voters have plenty to gain from replacing the electoral college — a system built originally to protect the interest of white, male slave owners — with selecting presidents through a popular vote.

-Massachusetts Democrat Sen. Elizabeth Warren, a 2020 presidential candidate, endorsed ending the electoral college Monday night at a town hall meeting at Mississippi’s Jackson State University, a historically Black college.
+Massachusetts Democrat Sen. Elizabeth Warren, a 2020 presidential candidate, last year endorsed ending the electoral college during a town hall meeting at Jackson State University, a historically Black college in Mississippi.

 “You know, come a general election, presidential candidates don’t come to places like Mississippi.
 They also don’t come to places like California and Massachusetts, right?
-Because we’re not the ‘battleground states,’ ” Warren said.
+Because we’re not the ‘battleground states,’” Warren said at the time.
 “Well, my view is that every vote matters.
 And the way we can make that happen is that we can have national voting.
 And that means get rid of the electoral college, and everybody counts.
 Everybody.
 I think everybody ought to have to come and ask for your vote.”